vizabi/vizabi/interactive-visualizations/README.md

 Check the code to see what they do and how they do it.
 It's very straightforward.
 The interesting one is {get,set}Properties, where we return a bundle of visualization properties in one object.
 This is to facilitate setting such properties, as it becomes a little handy to use this method instead of creating special functions for all properties of a visualization -- and keeping track of them.
 It's a convenient method.

 ### Start

 It's the function called by the core to start a visualization.
 Through this function, start all widgets, bind all events, load the data and set the layout.
+It's basically the 'on' button in a switch: when you run this method, start the whole visualization.
+This should only be executed once per visualization (make sure you safe guard for this).

 ### Destroy

 Removes a visualization.
+This method deactivates a visualization and should contain everything to completely turn off a visualization.
+It is not simply removing an element from the DOM; it's much more than that.
+You have to de-register managers, turn off any global binders you have set, de-register any listeners, and remove elements from the DOM.
+Remember: just because it's not in the screen doesn't mean that it doesn't exist.

 ## Testing